 Who doesn’t love a big plate of spaghetti and meatballs?
 It’s the classic Italian-American dish that has been served in restaurants and homes forever.
-It’s comfort food at its finest and it deserves a good glass of wine to go with it.
+It’s comfort food at its finest, and if you really want to make it shine, you need the best wine with spaghetti to bring out all those rich, savory flavors.

 When I close my eyes and think about this classic dish in my head, I envision it sitting on a red and white checkered table cloth with a bottle of Chianti in a fiasco bottle next to it.
 You know…the bottles that are covered in wicker.